 Dental anxiety is a real thing.
 People often worry because they had visits that went poorly in the past or another dentist’s office treated them coldly.
 At our Jeffersonville, IN dental office, we go out of our way to ensure your comfort and relaxation.
 You can rest in a massage chair with a pillow, blanket, and and iPad headphones.
 If these aren’t enough, you can also get sedation dentistry with nitrous oxide.
 This gas induces a feeling of relaxation and calm.
 You can get through almost any treatment without anxiety or worry.

-What Is The Best Toothbrush To Use
+- What Is The Best Toothbrush To Use?
+A:

 When it comes to your toothbrush, you need to worry about two things: the size and the type of bristles.